lynnlangit/learning-hadoop-and-spark/README.md

 ### Other Courses

-- Hadoop fofr Data Science Tips and Tricks - [link](https://www.linkedin.com/learning/hadoop-for-data-science-tips-tricks-techniques)
+- Hadoop for Data Science Tips and Tricks - [link](https://www.linkedin.com/learning/hadoop-for-data-science-tips-tricks-techniques)
     - Set up Cloudera Enviroment
     - Working with Files in HDFS
     - Connecting to Hadoop Hive